 - Model Bulding in Economics: Its Purpose and Limitations, Cambridge, 2014.

 - The Foundations of Economic Method: A Popperian Perspective, London: Routledge, 2003.

 - The Principles of Economics: Some Lies my Teachers Told Me, Routledge, 1992.

-and over seventy articles on theory and methodology, including:
+and over eighty articles on theory and methodology, including: